 On the obverse (head’s side) of the American Samoa quarter is the same image of George Washington which has been featured on the 50 State Quarters (1999-2008) and the other 2009 D.C. & U.S Territories Quarters.

 Stephen Clark, who is a designer in the U.S. Mint’s Artistic Infusion Program, designed the reverse of the American Samoa quarter.
 Charles Vickers sculpted the design for the coin.

-Rolls and bags of the American Samoa quarter are also being distributed to banks and stores across the country.
-If you have not found an American Samoa quarter yet, one should be turning up in your hands soon.
-"D" (Denver-minted) coins will be hitting the pockets and purses of the western half of the nation while "P" (Philadelphia-minted) quarters should be turning up across the eastern half of the U.S.
+“D” (Denver-minted) coins hit the pockets and purses of the western half of the nation first, and then “P” (Philadelphia-minted) quarters turned up across the eastern half of the U.S.

-To ensure you are getting "mint" condition American Samoa quarters, you will have to order them directly from the U.S. Mint.
-The U.S. Mint is selling roll sets of American Samoa quarters for $32.95 each.
+If you want “mint” condition American Samoa quarters, you will have to order them directly from the U.S. Mint.
 Each set includes 40 P-mint American Samoa quarters and 40 D-mint American Samoa quarters.
 These roll sets come in colorful paper wrappers.

-If you prefer something other than "typical" uncirculated American Samoa quarters, you will want to check out the 2009 D.C. & U.S. Territories quarters proof set.
-The proof set includes one proof example of each of the 6 DC & US Territories quarters.
-The copper-nickel proof set sells for $14.95 from the U.S. Mint.
-Coin dealers and other outlets (including eBay)) are selling these sets, too.
+If you prefer something other than “typical” uncirculated American Samoa quarters, then check out the 2009 D.C. & U.S. Territories quarters proof set.
+The copper-nickel proof set includes one proof example of each of the 6 DC & US Territories quarters.

 American Samoa Quarter Values